Alfresco/alfresco-content-app/docs/getting-started/navigation.md

 For more informations about rules checkout [Rules](../extending/rules.md) section.

-Note that components must be declared as entryComponents under the app module.

 For more information about the content of a custom page see [Document List Layout](/features/document-list-layout) section.